- Type of publication: Instruction Guide

 OSFI expects benefits to be distributed without undue delay after OSFI’s approval of the termination of a pension plan.
 Therefore, only pension plans for which annuities cannot be purchased due to group annuity limitations (i.e. large plans) should use a replicating portfolio approach.
 For solvency valuation purposes, it is expected for all plans to envision the wind-up of assets first through a single group annuity purchase.
 If not possible due to capacity constraints of the annuity market, then through a series of group annuity purchases as contemplated under CIA Guidance.

 If an alternative settlement method (i.e. series of group annuity purchases or replicating portfolio) is used, the actuarial report should disclose the notional solvency liabilities and solvency ratio that would have resulted if the single purchase of a group annuity had been assumed.
 Also, the actuarial report should disclose the underlying equivalent annuity proxy rate to be used to obtain the same solvency liability resulting from using an alternative settlement method.
-The mortality and the indexation rate assumptions used should also be disclosed, explained, and be the same as the ones provided for under CIA Guidance had the solvency valuation assumed the single purchase of a group annuity.
+The mortality and the indexation rate assumptions used in these calculations should also be disclosed and be the same as those obtained based on CIA Guidance had the solvency valuation assumed the single purchase of a group annuity.

 The primary asset class of investment grade fixed-income investments of the portfolio would include a substantial allocation to high-quality fixed-income securities.
 For this purpose, OSFI considers that for a fixed-income investment to be deemed of high-quality, the rating should be comprised among the two highest credit rating categories given by at least one of the recognized rating agencies operating in Canada, i.e. DBRS (AA(low) or higher), Standard and Poor’s (AA- or higher), Fitch (AA- or higher), and Moody’s (Aa3 or higher).

 Expected pension benefit payments should be covered by the assets of the replicating portfolio only.
 As such, it is expected that the actuary would establish margins assuming no recourse to additional sources of funds.
-Management and pension plan administrators are ultimately responsible for risk decisions.
+Employers and pension plan administrators are ultimately responsible for risk management decisions.
 The plan administrator has fiduciary responsibilities to plan members and beneficiaries.
-Given that it is the plan administrator’s role under the PBSA to file the actuarial report with the Superintendent, the filing of the actuarial report implies that the administrator is in agreement with the assumptions used in the actuarial report.
+Given that it is the plan administrator’s role under the PBSA to file the actuarial report with the Superintendent, the filing of the actuarial report implies that the administrator supports the assumptions used in the actuarial report as determined by the actuary based on the terms of engagement.
 Among others, this includes using appropriate assumptions and sufficient margins for adverse deviations, determined in accordance with CIA Guidance to ensure a high probability that benefits will be paid.

 The establishment of a replicating portfolio assumes that a portion of the pension fund will be maintained and not wound up on plan termination for the payment of pension benefits to retired members and members assumed to elect to receive a pension from the plan.
-Therefore, OSFI would expect economic and demographic assumptions to be consistent with those used under the going concern valuation, adjusted to include appropriate margins for adverse deviations.
+Therefore, OSFI expects economic and demographic assumptions to be consistent, as applicable, with those used under the going concern valuation, notwithstanding appropriate margins for adverse deviations included in the valuation of solvency liabilities supported by the replicating portfolio.

 The actuarial report should include appropriate disclosure and explanation of underlying assumptions and methods used to establish a replicating portfolio, such as